New Langroid server-takeover flaw CVE-2026-54769 (CVSS 10.0): AI-written code gives unauth RCE — update to 0.65.2

 Q. Am I always at risk if I use Langroid?

-Q. Does it always lead to RCE (arbitrary code execution)?
+Q. Does it always lead to RCE?

 Q. What is prompt injection?